-[Terms used herein shall be deemed to be defined as such for the purposes of the Conditions (the Conditions) set forth in the Offering Circular dated 9 February 2012 which are incorporated by reference in the Offering Circular dated [current date].
-This document constitutes the Final Terms of the Covered Bonds described herein for the purposes of Article 5.4 of the Prospectus Directive (Directive 2003/71/EC) (the Prospectus Directive) and must be read in conjunction with the Offering Circular dated 5 December 2014 which constitutes a base prospectus for the purposes of the Prospectus Directive.
-Full information on the Issuer and the offer of the Covered Bonds is only available on the basis of the combination of these Final Terms are available for viewing at Borgartúni 19, 105 Reykjavík, Iceland and on the Luxembourg Stock Exchange's website at www.bourse.lu and copies may be obtained from the registered office of the Issuer and from the specified office of the Agent in London.]
+[Terms used herein shall be deemed to be defined as such for the purposes of the Conditions (the Conditions) set forth in the Offering Circular dated [●] which are incorporated by reference in the Offering Circular dated 18 December 2015.]
+This document constitutes the Final Terms of the Covered Bonds described herein for the purposes of Article 5.4 of the Prospectus Directive (Directive 2003/71/EC) (the Prospectus Directive) and must be read in conjunction with the Offering Circular dated 18 December 2015 [and the supplement[s] to it dated [date] [and [date]] which [together] constitute[s] a base prospectus for the purposes of the Prospectus Directive, including the Conditions incorporated by reference in the Offering Circular.
+Full information on the Issuer and the offer of the Covered Bonds is only available on the basis of the combination of these Final Terms and the Offering Circular dated 18 December 2015.
+Copies of such Offering Circulars and Final Terms are available for viewing at Borgartúni 19, 105 Reykjavík, Iceland and on the Luxembourg Stock Exchange's website at www.bourse.lu and copies may be obtained from the registered office of the Issuer and from the specified office of the Agent in London.]